 Tournament and satellite seats will be randomly assigned.
-A player starting in a wrong seat with a correct chip stack will move to the correct seat with his or her current total chip stack.
+A player starting in a wrong seat with a correct chip stack will move to the correct seat with their current total chip stack.

 APL Management and/or the Tournament Director reserves the right to alter the assigned seating based upon known relationships (e.g. spouses, family members, etc)